Viery Franco

 Viery Franco holds a medical degree, a master’s degree in public health, and a specialization in epidemiology from the Autonomous University of Santo Domingo, and a Master's in Hospital Services Management and Clinical Nutrition from St. George’s University.
 She is working on her thesis for a doctorate in health with a focus on public policy.
 Viery's professional roles include coordinating social assistance and health projects for patients in vulnerable situations and serving as a clinical manager at a first-level care center.

-This project enhances understanding of entrepreneurship and sexual and reproductive health among migrant adolescent and adult women residing in the Many Aguas area in San Cristóbal.
-The objective is to provide them with economic support by teaching them job skills and by empowering them with knowledge about sexual and reproductive health rights and access.
+This project enhanced understanding of entrepreneurship and sexual and reproductive health among fifty migrant adolescent and adult women residing in the Many Aguas area in San Cristóbal.
+It provided them with economic support by teaching them job skills and by empowering them with knowledge about sexual and reproductive health rights and access.
+Women gained practical experience through hands-on activities, such as working in a beauty salon and preparing snacks, fostering entrepreneurial interests and skills.
+The project successfully integrated 16 women into various workforce opportunities alongside many of the workshop facilitators, enhancing their economic participation and skills.
+Viery collaborated with 2024 IVLP Impact Awardee Coralia Vasquez on a workshop focused on self-care.

 Viery participated in the IVLP Project Migration in the Americas, organized by the U.S. Department of State and CRDF Global, in partnership with International Citizen Diplomacy of Los Angeles, International Institute of Buffalo, and World Affairs Council of Dallas/Fort Worth.